-The implementation of the concept subdivision is proposed to occur in 4 construction stages beginning in the north west corner.
+The implementation of the subdivision is proposed to occur in 4 construction stages beginning in the north-west corner.
 The construction stages will be divided further in into 10 sales stages which may be adjusted in size at the time of release to suit marketing requirements.
 Preliminary staged works are as follows:

-- a.
-Bulk earthworks for the entire 101 lots to reduce costs and impact on adjoining residents. - b.
+- 1. Stage 1: - a.
+Bulk earthworks for the entire 104 lots to reduce costs and impact on adjoining land. - b.
 The court approved collector road running along the western edge of Moonee Parklands links the approved Glades development to the north with Moonee Beach Village to the south and will be constructed prior to development and release of lots in the Glades development. - c.
 Connections to power, water and telecommunication infrastructure to be located within the collector road. - d.
 Construction of vehicular access to the proposed sewer pump station as well as to stormwater treatment and detention Basin 1. - e.
-Services extended as required and access to the existing residence maintained.

-a.
-Extension of Roads 4, 5 and 6 with associated services.

-- a.
-Construction of stormwater Basin 2. - b.
-Extension of Road 3 & 6 and the partial construction of Road 2 with associated services.
+Services extended as required and access to the existing residence maintained. - 2.
+Stage 2: - a.
+Extension of Roads 4, 5 and 6 with associated services. - 3.
+Stage 3: - a.
+Extension of Road 3 & 6 and the partial construction of Road 2 with associated services. - 4.
+Stage 4: - a.

-a.
 Connection of Road 1 and Road 2 as well as complete Roads 4 & 5 and associated services.